HydraSpex/HydraAbsorption/README.md

 The function takes single Spectra from the previously created large Absorption Map.
 The User is able to select multiple Positions on the Map to create Spectra.

 **PL Spectral Mapping**
-The function takes a series of Spectra from the Andor Solis to creat one large Spectral Map.
+The function takes a series of Spectra from the Andor Solis Software to creat one large Spectral Map.
 The User is able to select multiple Positions on the Map to extract the single Spectra.<br><br>
 For further information, please refere to the Usermanual.